tirthpatell/fia-f1-docs-bot/README.md

 - Go 1.22+ (for local development)
 - Threads API access (see Limitations section)
 - Imgur account for image hosting
+- Google Gemini API for AI summarization (Can be skipped if not needed)

 ## Quick Start with Docker